nickrusso42518/fiftypieces/manuscript/section1.md

 ===

 ## 1 Dec - Hypothesis
+This blog post will be the last one written this year.
+Conversely, it will be the first one included in the book I'm soon to release.
+What book, you ask?
+It's the latest development in my belief that experiments are the lifeblood of any improvement process as they confirm or refute our hypotheses.

+I started a non-technical blog in early 2019 because I hypothesized the following:

+  1. Readers already have many excellent choices for technical blogs
+  2. Readers want concise blogs not requiring specialized background knowledge
+  3. Readers are increasingly interested in non-technical topics

+Given the modest but respectable success of my blog, I'm comfortable saying my hypotheses were generally correct and the content I delivered addressed a real market need.
+Maybe some of these statements reflect your own desires.
+After my first 4 blog posts, I surveyed several readers which helped support my claims.
+I'm not writing this blog to take a victory lap, though.

+I decided to conduct my next experiment at a larger scale.
+That's what this blog is about.
+Given the growth in the audiobook industry, I hypothesize that readers are willing to pay a small price for the audio narration of content that is already free.
+I know this is true for me personally and many other professionals who like to learn with their ears while they drive, do chores, and exercise.
+That being said, I will soon be narrating these blogs into a low-cost audiobook.

+Having written all the blogs already, the amount of work required to narrate, edit, publish, and sell the book is relatively low.
+If my hypothesis is proven false, I expend about one week of time.
+If it is proven true, I make a bit of money while hopefully educating my readers and listeners.
+Regardless of the outcome, in the paraphrased words of Eric Reis, "I will always succeed in seeing what happens."

+This is validated learning; empirical evidence collected through direct observation of an experiment designed to test a specific hypothesis.
+This is how I try to make all of my personal and business decisions.
+Without surfacing and challenging our assumptions, we are flying blind.

 ## 5 Apr - Single Point of Failure
 This blog might seem like clickbait for the technically-minded who expected a sermon on how to build highly-available data communications networks.
 Not so.
 I'd like to share my thoughts on risk management instead, and for the techies, I'm sure you'll see some obvious parallels.